-The College currently has in place secured loans totalling £2.1m (no new loans were taken out in the current financial year).
-During the year the College repaid £161,000 of its bank loans.
+The College currently has in place secured loans totalling £2.0m (no new loans were taken out in the current financial year).
+During the year the College repaid £166,000 of its bank loans and received an advance of funding of £450k from the ESFA, which was converted into Exceptional Financial Support in November 2018.